 begin With Some Easy Hiking Trails

-It’s important to start slow at the beginning of hiking season and then gradually work your way up to more challenging trails.
+It’s important to start slow at the beginning of hiking season and then gradually work your way up to more challenging trails to condition yourself and avoid injury.
 This will look different for everyone and will depend on fitness levels and what you typically consider to be a challenging hike.
 I personally like to start with something under 5 miles and not too much elevation gain, then gradually work my way up to longer and more strenuous trails as the season goes on.

 Interested in tracking your hikes so you can see how far you walked and get an idea of the elevation profile?
 I’ve used Gaia GPS app for years now and I highly recommend it for tracking and recording hiking adventures.
 The app provides topographic maps where you can follow the trail and check for water sources.
 It’s free to download and use but you can only download offline maps if you have the premium membership (great for when you can’t rely on phone service!)
 Click here to get 20% off your membership.